 Plague Words and Phrases.
 How to Write Strong Arguments at The CreateDebate Blog.
 I just finished reading an interesting essay entitled How to Disagree.

 Written by Paul Graham, the essay introduces and describes a seven-level Hierarchy of Disagreement.
 From name-calling to carefully reasoned refutation, Graham breaks down each level of the hierarchy with a brief explanation.
 I completely agree with Graham’s theory but I have to disagree with him in one critical area: his use of illustrations (he uses none).
-Graham’s Hierarchy of Disagreement.
+Graham’s Hierarchy of Disagreement Bam!
+As you browse the site and read debates, try to mentally classify the arguments with the most points.
+As you craft a response, do your best to explicitly refute the central point of the argument.
+ShareThis 49 Responses to 'How to Write Strong Arguments' Leave a Reply.
 Ambiguous Words.
 Ambiguous Words Here's a bunch of words that, by themselves, have a handful of meanings.

 Because of this flexibility, they can be instrumental in titles for your songs/poems/stories/etc. Click on each word to delve deeper into these words' meanings.
 The most flexible words are at the top of the list.
 In other words, we cut you a break by breaking the breaks on "break" and a bunch of other ambiguous words, without taking a break!
 Word meaning database kindly provided by WordNet.